thenewobjective/thenewobjective.github.io/_posts/graphics-programming/2021-07-21-plotting-points.md

 }
 ```

-Since setting a pixel outside the boundaries doesn't throw an exception, getting one shouldn't either
+Since setting a pixel outside the boundaries doesn't throw an exception getting one shouldn't either
 so in this case we'll return a transparent black pixel.

 With our new plotting ability we can start putting it to use.
-We'll generate
-some noise:
+We'll generate some noise:

 ```js
 // lib/util/randomInt.js